RobinKwong/contemporarynarratives/pages/portfolio.md

 ### 2023 It's Criminal project with The Ferret and Greater Govanhill magazine

-In 2023, the Contemporary Narratives lab is partnering with [The Ferret](https://theferret.scot/) and [Greater Govanhill](https://www.greatergovanhill.com/) magazine to create a new Glasgow-based participatory journalism-meets-theatre project exploring how stereotypical crime reporting can negatively impact neighbourhoods and communities, and how that can be reimagined.
+In 2023, the Contemporary Narratives lab partnered with [The Ferret](https://theferret.scot/) and [Greater Govanhill](https://www.greatergovanhill.com/) magazine to create a new Glasgow-based participatory journalism-meets-theatre project exploring how stereotypical crime reporting can negatively impact neighbourhoods and communities, and how that can be reimagined.

-The project is led by [Rachel Hamada](https://twitter.com/rachelhamada) and will bring together a group of people with direct experience of the criminal justice system and with people from communities often scapegoated or blamed for crime.
-In the summer, It’s Criminal participants will put on a live collaborative journalism show presenting our findings.
-There will also be a special edition of Greater Govanhill magazine dedicated to exploring the issues, as well as potential for a community-led investigation to come out with The Ferret.
+The project is led by [Rachel Hamada](https://twitter.com/rachelhamada) and brought together a group of people with direct experience of the criminal justice system and with people from communities often scapegoated or blamed for crime.
+In the summer, It’s Criminal participants put on [a live collaborative journalism show at The Tron theatre](https://contemporarynarratives.org/2023/09/20/its-criminal-tron.html) in Glasgow to present their findings.
+The Greater Govanhill magazine also [ran a piece](https://www.greatergovanhill.com/latest/its-criminal-at-the-tron-theatre) exploring the issues.

-We will also be running a pop-up newsletter during the process, to share interviews, ideas, resources, and keep you updated with the progress of the project and ways you can get involved.
-[Sign up here](https://docs.google.com/forms/d/e/1FAIpQLScgz12bBVjk9BUdrhfvQKxxEMICoTqzyTfgYow_6PLxz3jpnA/viewform?usp=sf_link).

 This project is supported by [City University of London](https://www.city.ac.uk/)’s Higher Education Innovation Funding Knowledge Exchange.

-Read more about the project and how you can participate in [our blog post](https://contemporarynarratives.org/2023/02/13/its-criminal.html).
+Read more about [the intention behind the project]((https://contemporarynarratives.org/2023/02/13/its-criminal.html)), and [a summary of the performance](https://contemporarynarratives.org/2023/09/20/its-criminal-tron.html).

-_This project is ongoing_

 ### 2021 HOME/CARE project with The Bureau of Investigative Journalism and Coney